ShuhaoZhangTony/shuhaozhangtony.github.io/contents/home.md

-Shuhao Zhang is a professor at the School of Computer Science and Technology.
+Shuhao Zhang is a professor at the School of Computer Science and Technology Huazhong University of Science and Technology.
 Previously, he was an assistant professor at the College of Computing and Data Science NTU.
 He did a postdoc with Prof.Volker Markl from 2020 to 2021 at TU Berlin.
 He obtained his PhD and Bachelor’s degrees from NUS and NTU, respectively.
 His research emphasizes the design of parallel database systems and big data processing frameworks, with a special interest in high-performance stream processing applications, algorithms, and systems.

 #### Email
 shuhao_zhang[at]hust.edu.cn